abiosoft/caddyserver.com/public/blog/is-caddy-free.md

 I am optimistic about this approach, because the open source community is incredible.
 I can't speak highly enough of the Go community which (overall) has been helpful when I have questions, forgiving when I make mistakes, diplomatic when I have requests, and supportive when I have announcements or something neat to show off.
 Let's Encrypt's team has been cooperative and encouraging (I hear [they like Caddy's client experience](https://www.youtube.com/watch?v=OE5UhQGg_Fo&feature=youtu.be&t=32m)).
 And it's amazing that over 60 people around the world have volunteered contributions to the project that have been merged in.

-We're lucky to lucky to have [Arroyo Networks](https://arroyonetworks.com) sponsoring Caddy.
+We're lucky to have [Arroyo Networks](https://arroyonetworks.com) sponsoring Caddy.
 They reached out to me a couple months ago because they realize that Caddy will benefit their customers and they also believe in Caddy's core values.
 As a beginning graduate student, sponsorships like this are extremely productive.
 Outside my research, I only have time for one other job.
 If I can't be paid to work on Caddy, it won't happen.

 If you or your company would be interested in sponsoring the project, please do [get in touch](https://matt.chat).
 We can also find ways to get Caddy to the benefit of your customers or improve your business internally.